-Rev. Dr. Simon C. Kim serves as an Assistant Professor in the Theology Department.
-He is a priest of the Diocese of Orange in Southern California.
-Rev. Dr. Kim is the recipient of the Thomas E. Chambers Endowed Professorship in Theology at Our Lady of Holy Cross College 2012.
+Dr. Simon C. Kim serves as an Assistant Professor in Theology and the Coordinator for the Catholic Intellectual Tradition.
+Dr. Kim is the recipient of the Thomas E. Chambers Endowed Professorship in Theology at Our Lady of Holy Cross College.
+He is a priest of the Diocese of Orange in Southern California ordained in 1998.

 Ph.D, The Catholic University of America, Washington, D.C.